Farmed Cows and the Dairy Industry

 In captivity, none of this happens.

-Like all female mammals, cows must be pregnant to produce milk, which they make specifically to feed their young.
+However, like all female mammals, cows must be pregnant to produce milk which they make specifically to feed their young.
 Instead of suckling for a year, the calf is taken away within 24 hours of birth, to stop them from drinking all that valuable milk.

 Cows on a dairy farm